chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/README.md

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--

-The terminal displays \"hello, running Singularity with the file provided\" as same in \`hello.txt\`.
+The terminal displays "hello, running Singularity with the file provided" as same in \`hello.txt\`.

 ### Podman